leonardmgh/HA_Addons/proxypxe/DOCS.md

 Use a different directory with bootloaders for each macadress.
 If enabled the path would look like this:
 `tftproot/macadressofpc/pxebootfiles`

-#### Option: `dhcpoption`

-DHCP option passed to DNSmasq.
-Look into documationion for DNSmasq for more information.

-#### Option: `dhcpboot`

-DHCP boot options passed to DNSmasq.
-Look into documationion for DNSmasq for more information.

-#### Option: `dhcpvendorclass`
+#### Option: `dnsmasqoptions`

-DHCP vendorclass options passed to DNSmasq.
+Additional options put into dnsmasq config.
 Look into documationion for DNSmasq for more information.